Cost of living in Bangkok : How much do you really need ?

 If you’re an expat, that’s an expense you can’t avoid and that you can’t neglect either.

-Between the visa itself and the visa run you’re often looking at over 30,000฿ a year.
+Between the visa itself and the visa run you’re often looking at over 30,000฿ a year if you don't have a company that pay for it.

 I had tourist visas (x2), a Student Visa of 9 months with Thai Classes (25,000฿ + Visa cost + Extensions + Visa Run, total about 45,000฿).